Claus1/unigui/README.md

 ```
 If some elements enumerated inside an array, Unigui will display them on a line, otherwise everyone will be displayed on a new own line(s).

-Using block in some screen:
+Using a shared block in some screen:
 ```
 from blocks.tblock import *
 ...